 Mah Noor, Meher Noor and Bahar Noor.
 He has one son named Inaam Hasan.
 One of his

 daughters named Noor Jamal died in infancy, when she was eleven months old.

 The soothing, silent looks of his Chacha Mian, Hazrat Khadim Hasan, had a potent and

 relationship from 1929-1970 lent colour to his life.
-As he himself says: "I
+As he himself says: "I was drawn towards

 Contributed by Mr Mohammed Siraj of Holland

 Published by The Zahuri Sufi Web Site March 2002